jina-ai/jina/docs/fundamentals/jcloud/yaml-spec.md

 ## Expose Executors

 A Flow deployment without a gateway is often used for {ref}`external-executors`, which can be shared over different Flows.
-You can expose an Executor by setting `expose: true`:
+You can expose an Executor by setting `expose: true` (and un-expose the Gateway by setting `expose: false`):

 ```{code-block} yaml
 ---